amansgz/react-clipboard-landing-page/README.md

-# 👩‍💻 Clipboard landing page solution
+# 👩‍💻 Clipboard landing page

 ## The challenge